 Requirements: A NHSN Monthly Reporting Plan for the LTCF (CDC 57.141) must be completed for each calendar month in which a facility plans to enter data into the NHSN.
-For each participating calendar month, facilities must report numerator (catheter-associated and non-catheter-associated UTI events) and denominator data for the entire facility, referred to as facility-wide inpatient (FacWideIN).
-UTI surveillance should be reported for at least 6 consecutive months to provide meaningful measures.
+For each participating calendar month, facilities must report numerator (catheter-associated and non-catheter-associated UTI events) and denominator data for the entire facility, referred to as facility-wide inpatient (FacWideIN), for the entire calendar month.
+See Numerator and Denominator Section

+Facilities are encouraged to perform UTI surveillance and reporting for at least 6 consecutive months to provide meaningful measures for analysis.